 Understanding Drug Testing

 The United States currently suffers from an addiction crisis.
 Approximately 8.4% of the adult population suffers from a substance use disorder in a given year.
-In 2018 alone, 67,367 drug overdose deaths occured.
+In 2018 alone, 67,367 drug overdose deaths occurred.
 The opioid epidemic is causing skyrocketing rates of overdose and is destroying lives, families, and communities.
 Among young people, opioids, cannabis, benzodiazepines, and amphetamine drugs are increasingly popular.
 While not everyone who engages in drug abuse suffers from an addiction, drug abuse at any level of severity can lead to devastating consequences.
 The effects of substance abuse are wide-ranging and include workplace problems, interpersonal issues with friends and family members, academic difficulties, financial and criminal consequences, and physical and mental health disorders.
 Addiction always remains a risk, as does overdose.
 It is essential for anyone suffering from a drug abuse problem to seek outside help as soon as possible.

 Unfortunately, individuals who have problems with alcohol and drugs are notoriously reluctant to seek the help they need.
 Part of the problem is that many fail to recognize that they have a problem at all.
 This mental blindspot is partly due to social stigmas and cultural expectations of what addiction ought to look like.
 When most people think of an addicted person, they imagine someone destitute, homeless, perhaps with obvious visual signs of drug use, like track marks.
 The reality is that people in any walk of life can develop a drug problem.
 However, even people who recognize the harms inflicted on their lives by regular drug abuse are often still reluctant to open up about their problems.
 Many people believe that suffering from a substance use disorder is somehow shameful, or that their problems aren’t legitimate.
 Most try, with little success, to manage their conditions on their own.
 Some people with addictions have too much pride to ever ask for help.